CITguy/xml-fu/README.md

 Yes, the attributes of an XML node are nodes themselves, so we need a way of defining them.
 Since XPath syntax uses @ to denote an attribute, so does XmlFu.

+**Note**: Keep in mind, because of the way that XML::Builder accepts an attributes hash and the way that Ruby stores and retrieves values from a Hash, that attributes won't always be generated in the same order.
+We can only guarantee that the attributes will be present, not in any specific order.

 ``` ruby
 XmlFu.xml(:agent => {